 I had a dream last night that I had died while dreaming.
 Then nothingness, Okuku [total blankness].
-It was all over, no points of return feasible or imaginable.
-However, when I woke up this morning, and found that I was still alive, fresh and sexy [Gbogborogbo!], I almost went unconscious with the shock of surprise.
-The unconsciousness that one recovers from I have tasted endlessly and it can be pleasant but not the one which felt permanent as in my dream; sleep, ethanol induction, general anaesthetic and over-high fevers I have all woken up from but it seemed impossible for me to do in this dream.
-I have never been knocked out in all my many fights, I am no longer a youth.
+It was all over, no points of return available or imaginable.
+However, when I woke up this morning and found that I was still alive, fresh and sexy [Gbogborogbo!], I almost fell unconscious with the shock of surprise.
+The unconsciousness that one recovers from I have experienced endlessly and it can be pleasant but not the one which felt permanent as in my dream.
+Sleep, inebriation, general anaesthesia and over-high fevers, I have all woken up from but it seemed impossible for me to do so in this dream.
+I have never been knocked out in all my many fights, though I am no longer a youth.

-Maybe my wakening is the harvest from many years ago of reciting Psalm 3 constantly in which verse 5 states “I lie down and sleep; I wake again, because the Lord sustains me.”
+Maybe my awakening is the harvest from many years ago of reciting Psalm 3 constantly in which verse 5 states “I lie down and sleep; I wake again because the Lord sustains me.”
 Never underestimate the “Words” chanted continuously within the collective unconscious of mankind, their octaves might have something inexorable in them.
 It seemed the Lord had let me die in the dream as a discursive experience but He kept me alive in life.